dr-rodriguez/RepData_PeerAssessment1/PA1_template.md

     mutate(interval=as.integer(as.character(interval)))
 ```

-The following plot illustrates this.
+The following plot illustrates the difference in activity patterns between weekdays and weekends.

 ```r